murkl/arch-os/modules/imager/README.md

 ```
 module.yaml                     what this module is, what it asks, what order it runs in
 module.sh                       what more than one script has to agree about
-requires.sh                     what a machine has to be for this module to be offered on it
 tasks/@<stage>/<id>/task.yaml   what that step is: its needs, conditions and offers
 tasks/@<stage>/<id>/task.sh     what it does
 tasks/@<stage>/<id>/test.sh     how to tell, on the machine, that it took